DreamBox Learning: History

 In 2014, the firm launched its Adaptive Math Curriculum for students in grades six through eight, with topics including basic functions, geometry, single-variable algebra, and ratios.
-Also in 2014, the International Society for Technology Education reported that DreamBox added Spanish language support to its adaptive math software for students in grades K-8 In 2016, the company updated its K-8 math curriculum with the ability to create custom assignments for individual students.
+As of that year, DreamBox Learning is partnered with the education startup Clever Also in 2014, the International Society for Technology Education reported that DreamBox added the Spanish language support to its adaptive math software for students in grades K-8.
+In 2016, the company updated its K-8 math curriculum with the ability to create custom assignments for individual students.

-Funding

-DreamBox has raised money through at least the following funding rounds.